Hugh Pyle

-Hugh Pyle (born 21 September 1988 in Sydney) is a rugby union footballer.
+Hugh Pyle (born 21 September 1988 in Sydney) is a retired rugby union footballer.
 His regular playing position is lock.
 He previously represented the Rebels in Super Rugby making his franchise debut in Round 3 of the 2011 Super Rugby season against the Chiefs.

 At the conclusion of the 2014 Super Rugby season he departed Australia to take up a lucrative opportunity with major French rugby club (Stade français Paris rugby).